ricksdomein/chadmenu/README.md

-#  rodenticide-menu
+# mouseless-menu

-rodenticide-menu is a suckless dmenu fork with its main goal being getting ride of the mouse.
+mouseless-menu is a suckless dmenu fork with its main goal being getting ride of the mouse.